dstore-dbap/LumberMill/src/gambolputty/misc/README.md

 It can be used to store results of modules in a redis key/value store.

-See BaseModule documentation how values can be stored.
+See BaseThreadedModule documentation how values can be stored.

 Configuration example: